-In this project we investigated the GE2E method proposed in~\cite{wan2017generalized} for text-independent speaker verification.
-Both theoretical and experimental results verified the advantage of this method compared to the baseline system.
-We observed that GE2E training was about $3\times$ faster than the other DL-based end-to-end speaker verification systems and converges very fast, while it is one of the few DL-based TI-SV methods that outperforms the baseline system.
-Furthermore, even though short-length utterances are more difficult to predict, we showed that the proposed method is flexible in utterance duration and still works for short-duration data.
-Moreover, as increasing the number of utterances per enrollment speaker improves the performance, we saw that the proposed method also generalizes very fast in this issue and shows great performance with already a few number of enrollment utterances per speaker.
-Finally, we provided our source code and all the utilized data as an open source project for further investigation (\cf\cref{section:structure} and \cref{section:data}).
+In this study, we investigated the GE2E method proposed in~\cite{wan2017generalized} for text-independent speaker verification.
+The results verified the advantages of this method compared to the conventional baseline systems.
+We observed that GE2E training was about $3\times$ faster than the conventional speaker verification systems and converges very fast, while it is one of the few DL-based TISV methods that outperforms the baseline system.
+Furthermore, even though short-length utterances are more difficult to predict, we showed that the proposed method is flexible in utterance duration and still works well for short-duration data.
+Moreover, as it was expected, we observed that the choice of number of utterances per enrollment speaker ($M$) is an effective factor on the final EER value, where with increasing $M$, the resulting EER would be lower.
+Also, we observed that the proposed method generalizes very fast in this issue and shows great performance with already a few number of enrollment utterances per speaker.

-For future work, we would like to further generalize the proposed method by replacing the initial feature extraction (\cf\cref{alg:train_prep} and \cref{alg:test_prep}) by DL techniques in order to directly feed the raw waveform to the network.
-It would be also interesting to benefit from more sophisticated and advanced architectures such as transformer and attention mechanism~\cite{vaswani2017attention} in our embedding extractor network.